PyMVPA/PyMVPA/doc/source/tutorial_eventrelated.rst

 event samples.
 An example is the detrending that typically needs to be done on the original, continuous time series.

-In its current shape our dataset consists of 1452 samples that represent contiguous fMRI volumes.
+In its current shape our datasets consists of samples that represent contiguous fMRI volumes.
 At this stage we can easily perform linear detrending.
-Again, we are going to do it per each experiment run (the dataset has runs encoded in the ``chunks`` sample attribute), since we do not assume a contiguous linear trend throughout the whole time series.

 >>> poly_detrend(ds, polyord=1, chunks_attr='chunks')